SalesforceLabs/Govuk-GDS-Components/README.md

  - Goto Setup -> All Communities to see the GDS Demo Community

+## Open your community in a browser
+ - The `publishCommunity.sh` script will return a URL wit the gdsdemo community full path in
+ - The first part of this url is the community url that can be used to open the VisualForce landing community
+ - Replace gdsdemo with gdslanding in the url and paste to your browser URL bar

 ## Configure Theme CSS (optional)

 The standard community css includes border padding which is not present in GDS.
 Remove these borders to improve the